Snowflake-Labs/terraform-provider-snowflake/docs/resources/resource_monitor_grant.md

 ### Optional

 - `enable_multiple_grants` (Boolean) When this is set to true, multiple grants of the same type can be created.
 This will cause Terraform to not revoke grants applied to roles and objects outside Terraform.
 - `privilege` (String) The privilege to grant on the resource monitor.
+To grant all privileges, use the value `ALL PRIVILEGES`
 - `roles` (Set of String) Grants privilege to these roles.
 - `with_grant_option` (Boolean) When this is set to true, allows the recipient role to grant the privileges to other roles.